Oct-Apr: daily, 7:45am-6pm; May-Jun and Sep: daily, 7:45am-7pm; Jul-Aug: daily, 7am-7pm

 Revolutionary and Civil War monuments decorate Battle Hill; a statue of Minerva perpetually hails Lady Liberty, distantly visible in the harbor.
 Hundreds of mature cherry trees come into blossom at the beginning of May.

-Official tours of the cemetery are available on weekends for $10-$15, and are led by Jeff Richman, Green-Wood Cemetery's Historian and author of Brooklyn's Green-Wood Cemetery: New York's Buried Treasure.
-Private tours can also be arranged throughout the year with a variety of other reputable guides.
+Official tours of the cemetery are available Wednesdays and the second and last Sunday of the month for $15.
+Private tours can also be arranged throughout the year.
 Check the website for more info and a regularly updated schedule.